A Unified Framework for Lifted Training and Inversion Approaches: Distributed optimisation of neural networks

-While we have used the MLP as the primary example, it is important to note that the MAC-QP training principle can easily be extended to the other architectures described in \Cref{sec:unified}.
+While we have used the MLP as the primary example, it is important to note that the MAC-QP training principle can easily be extended to the other architectures described in \Cref{sec:unified} and it motivates the development of the lifted training framework which we introduce in the following section.